yaise/vimc/README.md

 GETTING THINGS GOING
 ====================
-* Clone this repo at a convenient location in your file system.
+* Clone this repo at a convenient location in your file system
-* Do one of the following:
-    * Run setup.sh .
-NOTE: This will blow up your existing config.TODO:bkp it up or ask the user.

-		    OR
-	* Create a soft link called ".vimrc" that points to the vimrc file in the cloned repo.
+* Run setup.sh
-* Restart vim.
+* Restart vim

 RESOURCES
 =========